 Gas Block Length

-All X-Caliber AR barrels are made to a 1.92" gas block shoulder length EXCEPT our Lightweight & Spaghetti contours which have a 1.00" length.
-Some shorter barrel and gas system length combinations with will also require a 1" gas block shoulder length instead of the usual 1.92" to make enough room for engraving our production stamp at the top front of the barrel.
+All X-Caliber AR barrels are made to a 1.92" gas block journal length EXCEPT our Lightweight & Spaghetti contours which have a 1.00" length.
+Some shorter barrel and gas system length combinations with will also require a 1" gas block journal length instead of the usual 1.92" to make enough room for engraving our production stamp at the top front of the barrel.

 Our barrels are DPMS/LR-308/SR25 Compatible.
 They are NOT compatible with Armalite or DPMS GenII.